Josh (2013 film): Release

-Josh world premiered at the Mumbai International Film Festival in October 2012.
+The film world premiered at the Mumbai International Film Festival in October 2012.
 The film released in Pakistan on 12 August 2013.

 Soundtrack

-Josh is the soundtrack album of the 2012 Urdu-language Pakistani film Josh by Iram Parveen Bilal.
+Josh is the soundtrack album of the film.

 Overview and reception

 All songs are mixed and mastered by Shahi Hasan.
 The singers include Zoe Viccaji, Devika Chawla, Shahi Hasan, Noor Lodhi, Manesh Judge and Ali Azmat.

 Awards

 Josh received the 2012 Women in Film Finishing Grant, the 2013 Silent River Film Festival Best First Feature and Best Actress, the 2013 Filmfest Hamburg, Best Political Film Nomination.
 It also won the Best Screenplay Jury Prize and the Best Feature Film Audience Prize at the Washington, D.C.
 South Asian Film Festival 2014.